sina1864/DomainDrivenDesign-Demo/README.md

 # DomainDrivenDesign-Demo
-The source code of the clean coding course in ASP.NET Core
+The Source Code of the Clean Coding in ASP.NET Core Course

 ## Features
 * Clean Architecture